gabesullice/risponse/README.md

 # Risponse

 Risponse is a simple, pseudo-static HTTP server.
-It's design goal is to be a quick and easy tool to build RESTful API backends for testing and debugging.
+Its design goal is to be a quick and easy tool to build RESTful API backends for testing and debugging.

 ## Usage